oracle/node-oracledb/doc/api.md

 aliveness of the connection.
-At the cost of some overhead for infrequently accessed connection pools, connection pinging improves the chance a pooled connection is valid when it is used because indentifed un-unusable connections will not be returned to the application by `getConnection()`.
+At the cost of some overhead for infrequently accessed connection pools, connection pinging improves the chance a pooled connection is valid when it is used because identified un-unusable connections will not be returned to the application by `getConnection()`.

 Note when node-oracledb is built with version 12.2 of the Oracle